InOutLuz/wordpress-theme-and-plugin-development/README.md

 Games custom post type have one attached custom taxonomy called: Genre.
 The Games CPT has option to change the game prices in the single view via metabox which works with the post meta using native WP functions.
 It also has e description metabox registered with ACF which sets dynamically the additional information about the game.
 The plugin has a custom option to change the text inside the fallback SVG for the  posts/games that do not have featured image yet.
+It also has a hook in the functions.php which changes the Archive: Games title to Games.
 The games archive has a load more functionality instead of pagination using Ajax.
 The plugin registers a shortcode which accepts 3 attributes for day / month / year and displays a gif of a hourglass followed by text: "Sale ends on: {the date from attributes}"